-An investment bond is similar to a managed fund – but is typically sold through insurance and mutual companies (like AMP, Australian Unity, GenLife, etc).
-Investment bonds can be a tax-effective way to save for something big over the long term – like your children’s or grandchildren’s education, because capital gains are not taxed when held for more than 10 years.
+An investment bond is similar to a managed fund -- but is typically sold through insurance and mutual companies (like AMP, Australian Unity, GenLife, etc).
+Investment bonds can be a tax-effective way to save for something big over the long term -- like your children’s or grandchildren's education, because earnings on the investment are tax free and do not need to be included in assessable income when held for more than 10 years.

 Investment bonds are different to corporate or government bonds, which represent a loan from an investor to a borrower (such as a corporation or government entity) and will receive a regular payment at a fixed interest rate.

 Investment bonds, like managed funds, offer investments in a range of underlying assets:

 - International shares

 - Fixed interest

 - Diversified funds

 Investment bonds are a type of investment-savings plan, and because earnings are taxed within the bond at 30%, they’re considered ‘tax-paid’ investments at the company tax rate of 30% -- making them attractive to investors on higher marginal tax rates.

 In order to take advantage of the income tax exemption for withdrawal or sale of the units in the investment bond, you must keep the contributions invested for at least 10 years.
 If you decide to withdraw any amount before the 10 year period, either some or all of the income may be assessable, subject to a 30% offset for tax already paid on earnings by the company.